Submitty/submitty.github.io/_docs/instructor/course_management/late_days.md

   - /instructor/late_days
 ---

+### Late Days Management

+Use the "Late Days Allowed" option to change the number of late days allowed per student.
+These new late days may be used for any future homeworks.
+This is useful if you want to award late days as an incentive.

+Use the "Excused Absense Extensions" to grant an extension of a specific number of days for a specific assignment.
+This is useful when the student has an excused absense.
+These late days cannot be used on other assignments.

 ### Late Day Usage Table

 Late day usage for a particular student for a particular gradeable can